-One of the many factors men and women weigh as they decide whether to get a facelift at our Denver, CO, practice is what they should expect during the recovery.
+One of the many factors people weigh as they decide whether to get a facelift is what they should expect during the recovery.
 Interestingly, many patients say the experience is much more tolerable than they imagined.

 As a facelift expert, double board-certified facial plastic surgeon Dr. Keith Ladner has performed thousands of facial rejuvenation procedures.
 He uses that experience to help patients recover quickly and with minimal discomfort.
 In this blog post, we’ll explain what you can expect during the 30 days after your procedure.